Ayr railway station: Station description

 Ayr station consists of two through platforms, and two bay platforms to the north.
-The northbound platform station building is located on the ground floor of the four-storey hotel attached to the station, and the southbound platform has a large single storey sandstone building.
+The northbound platform station building used to be located on the ground floor of the four-storey hotel attached to the station, but has now relocated to a new-build ticket hall and entrance at the north end of the bay platform, due to the hotel building being condemned and partially destroyed.
+The southbound platform has a large single storey sandstone building.
 The glazed canopy that covers a small section of all four platforms and the waiting area was originally much larger than its current size.

 The station has one of eight remaining ticket offices on the Ayr to Glasgow Central line, the others being Prestwick Town, Troon, Irvine, Kilwinning, Johnstone, Paisley Gilmour Street and Glasgow Central.
 In December 2006, the station received automatic ticket barriers as part of ScotRail's revenue protection policy.

 Hotel

-The hotel attached to the station was originally opened by the Glasgow and South Western Railway in June 1866; and it became part of the British Transport Hotels (BTH) at nationalisation.
+The hotel attached to the station was originally opened by the Glasgow and South Western Railway in June 1886 and it became part of the British Transport Hotels (BTH) at nationalisation.
 Future President Woodrow Wilson stayed in the hotel during his cycling trip in Britain in 1899.
 It was sold by BTH in October 1951 and has changed ownership a number of times, having been owned by Stakis Hotels, Quality, and Swallow Hotels.
 Together with the railway station building, it is a category B listed building.

-The Station Hotel is currently derelict and is on the Buildings at Risk register for Scotland.
+The Station Hotel was derelict and was on the Buildings at Risk register for Scotland.
 Its poor condition had necessitated an exclusion zone that covered a portion of the station platforms and tracks.

+On 25 September 2023, a severe blaze ripped through the building, destroying the roof and causing extensive damage to the interior.
+The fire resulted in severe rail disruptions throughout the Ayrshire region, with stations inactive as far north as Irvine and as far south as Girvan.

 Services

 Past

 Ayr used to have an Intercity twice-daily London Euston service (one daytime and one sleeping car train) which ran to/from Stranraer via Barassie to the Glasgow South Western Line, which ceased in the early 1990s.
 In the 1980s the Royal Scot started from Ayr.
 Following completion of the electrification of the Ayrshire Coast Line the train operated in push-pull mode with Class 87 or Class 90.
 In the early 1990s with the restructuring of British Rail the train ceased to start from Ayr.

 The Ayr to Glasgow service is one of the busiest on the rail network in Scotland and can suffer from serious overcrowding at peak times.
 To alleviate this, in June 2005 ScotRail extended the length of trains departing Ayr between 0643 and 1813 on weekdays to six cars wherever possible.
-Between 2002 and 2011 the Glasgow - Ayr route were served by Class 334s and 1986-2011 Class 318s.
+Between 2002 and 2011 the Glasgow - Ayr route were served by Class 334s and 1986–2011 Class 318s.